toshiki-ebata/portfolio/wp-content/plugins/insta-gallery/readme.txt

 = Why there are two popups on image click? =

-there may be some other plugins(like: fancybox) which also uses image links to open popup. try to disable popup images option in the setting panel of this plugin, which will allow other plugins to work.
+there may be some other plugins(like: fancybox, elementor) which also uses image links to open popup. try to disable popup images option in the setting panel of this plugin, which will allow other plugins to work.

 = Error: No working transports found =